huilinghe19/Raspberry_Pi/Website_epicsIOC_flask/README.md

-# Webserver
+# Webserver on Raspberry Pi (GPIB and EPICS SERVER INSTALLED)

-## epics IOC in the flask server finished.
+## epics IOC from a website
 >>> python3 flask_server.py

 There are 3 websites: